Definition of puberty

 Diagnosis of Delayed Puberty

 In this case, anamnesis and clinical examination are expedient.
-In addition to that, a chromosomal analysis should be carried out in order to determine or exclude Ulrich-Turner-syndrome.
-Furthermore, determination of bone age might be an indicator for sexual maturity.
+In addition to that, a chromosomal analysis should be carried out in order to determine or exclude Ulrich-Turner syndrome.
+Furthermore, the determination of the bone age might be an indicator for sexual maturity.
 Hormone levels need to be defined endocrinologically and radiological inspection of CNS is useful.

 Treatment of Delayed Puberty